 Iron is a common material used to conduct heat in vehicle engine manufacturing.
 The iron plate is composed of steel to briskly absorb heat.

 The materials or substances that resist or don't allow the current to pass through them are insulators.
 They are, in general, solid in nature.
 Often, in a number of systems, insulators are used as they do not allow heat to flow.
-The resistivity is the property which makes insulators different from conductors.
+The resistivity is the property that makes insulators different from conductors.

 Some good examples of insulators are wood, fabric, glass, mica, and quartz.
 Insulators provide protection against fire, sound, and, of course, electricity transmission.
 In addition, insulators have no free electrons at all.
 This is the predominant explanation of why they don't conduct electricity.